Clarky117/E-Commerce-Back-End/README.md

 ## Description

-In week 13 of the UWA coding bootcamp we have been tasked with building the back end for an e-commerce website.
+Built the back end for an e-commerce website.

 E-Commerce in 2019 alone is estimated to be worth around $29 trillion, and with sites such as Shopify and WooCommerce provide businesses of all sizes with a suite of services.